Use an iPhone or iPad to connect to the internet

-Your Mac can use the personal hotspot on your iPhone or iPad to connect to the Internet when your Mac and iOS device are within range of each other.
+Your Mac can use the personal hotspot on your iPhone or iPad (cellular model) to connect to the internet when your Mac and the device are within range of each other.

 Note: This feature may not be available with all carriers.
 Additional fees may apply.
 Contact your carrier for more information.

 Connect using Wi-Fi